JosephMW/Logic-Gates-Educational-Game/Documentation/MEETINGSSUMMARIES.md

     +   This could be a button you toggle to select 0 or 1 for the input.
     +   Output could be a light which is lit if it recieves a 1, or off if it recieves a 0.

+## 27/10/21 - Weekly Supervisor Meeting
+Progress I’ve made:
+*	Created Circuit prefab
+*	Created Switch prefab (This is used as input to the circuit)
+*	Created Light prefab (This is used as output for the circuit)
+*	Created Wire system which works visually and logically – we can now join components using wires and pass signals through the circuit.

+What we spoke about:
+*	The progress I have made (found above)
+*	It may be worthwhile keeping consistent notes of how elements work as I write them – perhaps a short readme on each component?
+*	Could be worth reading some academic literature on relevant projects.
+*	The difficulties in which keeping state could introduce
+    +   If we give the user the ability to create custom reusable circuits, how do we do this?
+        -   Purely combinational circuits could be easily stored as a look-up-table
+        -   If we allow state (flip flops) then a look-up-table wouldn’t work.
+*	My goals for the next week (found below)

+Goals for next time:
+1. Complete final details surrounding Wire System:
+    +   Ability to disconnect a previously connected wire.
+    +   Have a wire retract to its start point if when dragged you do not connect it to anything.
+2. Start writing tests:
+    +   Ideally run these in GitHub Actions (Or a similar system) to test each branch before merging.
+    +   These tests will cover the C# logic I am writing
+3. Create multiple input circuits:
+    +   Create a real functioning And2 circuit.
+    +   Create other circuits if I have time, perhaps: Or2, Xor2, Inv, etc.